hasansezertasan/micoo/README.md

 - 💾 Simple dumping of cookbooks to mise.toml
 - 🔄 Repository cloning and updating
 - 🌐 Browser integration for quick repository access
+- 🎯 Interactive mode for cookbook selection and generation

 ## Installation :package: